kodecocodes/i9t/custom-segues/custom-segues.markdown

 * The SwipeSegue class will be almost the same as the ScaleSegue class.
 * Add a new animator object similar to the Scale dismissal animator that moves the presented frame off either the top of the screen or the bottom of the screen depending on swipe direction.
-* Add a new protocol Swipeable that stores the swipe direction
+* Add a new protocol `Swipeable` that stores the swipe direction
 * Add two swipe gestures, one up and one down, to the AnimalPhotoViewController image view.
-Attach a handler to them to store the swipe direction in the view controller.
+Attach an `@IBAction` handler method to them to store the swipe direction in the view controller.
-* Add an extension to the view controller to give Swipeable that direction
+* Add an extension to the view controller to give `Swipeable` the direction used.
-* Change the existing Scale segue to use your new Swipe segue.
+* Change the existing PhotoDetail segue to use your new Swipe segue.

 As always the solution is in the accompanying sample code.

-Happy Segueing :]!
+Congratulations on completing this chapter - with your new transition skills your apps will be truly fin-tastic!